 One of these considerations is how much time each parent can spend with the kids.
 It is likely that both parents work, but one parent might work around 40 hours per week and the other might spend 55-60 hours at work.
 In a case like this, the judge might order the parent who works 40 hours per week to have majority custody, with the other parent getting two or three days per week of parenting time.
 Also, if one parent has moved out of state, the judge will consider how to balance the children’s need to spend time with that parent with the cost and inconvenience of having the kids fly or drive to get to them.

 Today, the trend is toward sharing child custody as long as both parents are fit to raise them.
 This does not mean that parents will split custody 50/50 in every case.
-In fact, it could mean sole custody with one parent and visitation time with the other.
+For example, it could mean joint custody with one parent having more custodial time than the other.
 But the parents’ genders will not be the reason behind the judge’s reasoning.